-- Enterohaemorrhagic E. coli (EHEC) is a bacterium that can cause severe foodborne disease.
+- Shiga toxin-producing E. coli (STEC) is a bacterium that can cause severe foodborne disease.

-- Primary sources of EHEC outbreaks are raw or undercooked ground meat products, raw milk and faecal contamination of vegetables.
+- Primary sources of STEC outbreaks are raw or undercooked ground meat products, raw milk, and faecal contamination of vegetables.

 - In most cases, the illness is self-limiting, but it may lead to a life-threatening disease including haemolytic uraemic syndrome (HUS), especially in young children and the elderly.

-- EHEC is heat-sensitive.
+- STEC is heat-sensitive.
 In preparing food at home, be sure to follow basic food hygiene practices such as "cook thoroughly".

 Escherichia coli (E. coli) is a bacterium that is commonly found in the gut of humans and warm-blooded animals.
 Most strains of E. coli are harmless.
-Some strains however, such as enterohaemorrhagic E. coli (EHEC), can cause severe foodborne disease.
-It is transmitted to humans primarily through consumption of contaminated foods, such as raw or undercooked ground meat products, raw milk and contaminated raw vegetables and sprouts.
-Its significance as a public health problem was recognized in 1982, following an outbreak in the United States of America.
+Some strains however, such as Shiga toxin-producing E. coli (STEC), can cause severe foodborne disease.
+It is transmitted to humans primarily through consumption of contaminated foods, such as raw or undercooked ground meat products, raw milk, and contaminated raw vegetables and sprouts.

-EHEC produces toxins, known as verotoxins or Shiga-like toxins because of their similarity to the toxins produced by Shigella dysenteriae.
-EHEC can grow in temperatures ranging from 7 °C to 50 °C, with an optimum temperature of 37 °C. Some EHEC can grow in acidic foods, down to a pH of 4.4, and in foods with a minimum water activity (Aw) of 0.95.
+STEC produces toxins, known as Shiga-toxins because of their similarity to the toxins produced by Shigella dysenteriae.
+STEC can grow in temperatures ranging from 7 °C to 50 °C, with an optimum temperature of 37 °C. Some STEC can grow in acidic foods, down to a pH of 4.4, and in foods with a minimum water activity (aW) of 0.95.

-It is destroyed by thorough cooking of foods until all parts reach a temperature of 70 °C or higher.
-E. coli O157:H7 is the most important EHEC serotype in relation to public health; however, other serotypes have frequently been involved in sporadic cases and outbreaks.
+STEC is destroyed by thorough cooking of foods until all parts reach a temperature of 70 °C or higher.
+E. coli O157:H7 is the most important STEC serotype in relation to public health; however, other serotypes have frequently been involved in sporadic cases and outbreaks.

-Symptoms of the diseases caused by EHEC include abdominal cramps and diarrhoea that may in some cases progress to bloody diarrhoea (haemorrhagic colitis).
+Symptoms of the diseases caused by STEC include abdominal cramps and diarrhoea that may in some cases progress to bloody diarrhoea (haemorrhagic colitis).
 Fever and vomiting may also occur.
-The incubation period can range from three to eight days, with a median of three to four days.
+The incubation period can range from 3 to 8 days, with a median of 3 to 4 days.
 Most patients recover within 10 days, but in a small proportion of patients (particularly young children and the elderly), the infection may lead to a life-threatening disease, such as haemolytic uraemic syndrome (HUS).
-HUS is characterized by acute renal failure, haemolytic anaemia and thrombocytopenia.
+HUS is characterized by acute renal failure, haemolytic anaemia and thrombocytopenia (low blood platelets).

 Sources and transmission

-Most available information on EHEC relates to serotype O157:H7, since it is easily differentiated biochemically from other E. coli strains.
+Most available information on STEC relates to serotype O157:H7, since it is easily differentiated biochemically from other E. coli strains.
 The reservoir of this pathogen appears to be mainly cattle.
-In addition, other ruminants such as sheep, goats, deer are considered significant reservoirs, while other mammals (pigs, horses, rabbits, dogs, cats) and birds (chickens, turkeys) have been occasionally found infected.
+In addition, other ruminants such as sheep, goats, deer are considered significant reservoirs, while other mammals (such as pigs, horses, rabbits, dogs, and cats) and birds (such as chickens and turkeys) have been found infected.

-An increasing number of outbreaks are associated with the consumption of fruits and vegetables (sprouts, spinach, lettuce, coleslaw, salad) whereby contamination may be due to contact with faeces from domestic or wild animals at some stage during cultivation or handling.
-EHEC has also been isolated from bodies of water (ponds, streams), wells and water troughs, and has been found to survive for months in manure and water-trough sediments.
+An increasing number of outbreaks are associated with the consumption of fruits and vegetables (including sprouts, spinach, lettuce, coleslaw, and salad) whereby contamination may be due to contact with faeces from domestic or wild animals at some stage during cultivation or handling.
+STEC has also been isolated from bodies of water (such as ponds and streams), wells and water troughs, and has been found to survive for months in manure and water-trough sediments.
 Waterborne transmission has been reported, both from contaminated drinking-water and from recreational waters.

 Person-to-person contact is an important mode of transmission through the oral-faecal route.
 An asymptomatic carrier state has been reported, where individuals show no clinical signs of disease but are capable of infecting others.
-The duration of excretion of EHEC is about one week or less in adults, but can be longer in children.
-Visiting farms and other venues where the general public might come into direct contact with farm animals has also been identified as an important risk factor for EHEC infection.
+The duration of excretion of STEC is about 1 week or less in adults, but can be longer in children.
+Visiting farms and other venues where the general public might come into direct contact with farm animals has also been identified as an important risk factor for STEC infection.